mad-hin/English-notes/listening.md

 #### Opening <br>

-State Your Purpose Clearly <br>
+State your purpose clearly <br>
-“in Response To The Central Library'S Open Call For Submission Of Activities At The Coming Arts Festival, I Am Writing With Two Suggestions For Your Consideration.” <br>
+“In response to the Central Library's open call for submission of activities at the coming arts festival, I am writing with two suggestions for your consideration.” <br>

 #### Body <br>

-Example: The Purpose Of The Letter Is Suggesting Activities To Increase Students’ Interest In Learning English <br>
+Example: The purpose of the letter is suggesting activities to increase students’ interest in learning English <br>

-Describe The 1st Activity In Detail And Explain How It Would Work To Support Your Purpose. <br>
+Describe the 1st activity in detail and explain how it would work to support your purpose. <br>

-Useful Expressions For Making A Suggestion: <br>
+Useful expressions for making a suggestion: <br>
-“my First Suggestion Is…”    <br>
+“My first suggestion is…”    <br>
- “first Of All, I Suggest…”   <br>
+ “First of all, I suggest…”   <br>
-“i Would Like To Suggest” <br>
+“I would like to suggest” <br>
-Describe The 2nd Activity In Detail And Explain How It Would Increase Students’ Interest In Learning English <br>
+Describe the 2nd activity in detail and explain how it would increase students’ interest in learning English <br>

-Useful Expressions For Making Further Suggestions: <br>
+Useful expressions for making further suggestions: <br>
-“i Further Suggest…” <br>
+“I further suggest…” <br>
-“i Would Further Suggest…” <br>
+“I would further suggest…” <br>
-“another Possibility Is…” <br>
+“Another possibility is…” <br>
-“a Further Possibility Is…” <br>
+“A further possibility is…” <br>

 #### Closing <br>

-Briefly Restate Your Two Suggestions And Reasons <br>
+Briefly restate your two suggestions and reasons <br>
-Show Your Willingness To Offer Further Help <br>
+Show your willingness to offer further help <br>

-“i Hope My Suggestions Are Of Benefit To You.
-I Will Be Delighted/I Am More Than Willing To Provide More Specific Information Regarding My Suggested Activities.” <br>
+“I hope my suggestions are of benefit to you.
+I will be delighted/I am more than willing to provide more specific information regarding my suggested activities.” <br>

-#### Sign Off <br>
+#### Sign off <br>

-Yours Faithfully <br>
+Yours faithfully <br>
 (Signature) <br>
 (Name) <br>
-(Your Title) <br>
+(Your title) <br>
-(Your School Or Company Name) <br>
+(Your school or company name) <br>

 ### Business Letter 商務書信 <br>

 #### Formatting  <br>

-In The Top Left: <br>
+In the top left: <br>
-(Sender Name) <br>
+(Sender name) <br>
-(Sender’s Company Name) <br>
+(Sender’s company name) <br>
-(Sender’s Street Address) <br>
+(Sender’s street address) <br>
-(Sender’s City, State/Province, Zip And Postal Code) <br>
+(Sender’s city, state/province, zip and postal code) <br>

 #### Date <br>

-(Recipient’s Name) <br>
+(Recipient’s name) <br>
-(Recipient’s Company Name) <br>
+(Recipient’s company name) <br>
-(Recipient’s Street Address) <br>
+(Recipient’s street address) <br>
-(Recipient’s City, State/Province, Zip And Postal Code) <br>
+(Recipient’s city, state/province, zip and postal code) <br>
-( Recipient’s Phone Number And Or Email Address) <br>
+( Recipient’s phone number and or email address) <br>

 #### Greeting <br>